 Pour the brine over the turkey and add the other 1 gallon of water.
 Make sure you have the bag already in cooler because it makes this process a lot easier.
 The turkey should be submerged in the liquid.

 Now you just have to keep your turkey cold for 24 hours.. so you will need some ice and you will need to replenish the ice as it melts.
 If it's cold outside I always keep my cooler in my garage... this just keeps the ice from melting as fast.

 Of course, if you have a big enough pot you can skip the bag and the cooler and just put the turkey straight into your refrigerator, but my wife isn't willing to give up that much space in our frig this time of year.

-Cut up your apple and your onion into quarters and place inside the cavity of the bird.
 Let your bird come to room temp (about 30 - 45 minutes) and then it's time for it to go on the smoker.

 Your smoker needs to be up to operating temp (275 - 300) and then you can place the turkey on a rack - breast side up.

 Setting your temp higher (at 275 - 300 degrees) allows you to get a skin that is more crispy than it is rubbery.